Opened 18 years ago

 I am digging in Dj ORM code and trying understand how FK works underneath.

-Owner: raydeal deleted
+Owner: raydeal removed

 Status: assignednew